A writers’ group is invaluable to you as an artist because…

-- Bring 5 pages of your script, assign parts to be read aloud by those present, listen quietly and take notes as the other writers give reactions, feedback, and ideas for improvement.
+- Each group may vary, but in general bring 5 pages of your script, assign parts to be read aloud by those present, listen quietly and take notes as the other writers give reactions, feedback, and ideas for improvement.

 - Since they are so critical, writers may bring the first and last 10 pages of a script when they get to that point, rather than the standard 5 pages.

 - You’re not required to bring pages every session.
-Feel free to just read and give notes.
+Feel free to just support other writers with your comments and notes.

-- Group size ranges from 5 to 12 writers each meeting, with smaller numbers during summer.
+- Group size ranges each meeting, with smaller numbers during summer.

 - There’s a range of talent, experience, education, and skill level in each group so everyone can feel comfortable.
 Some writers have won or placed in contests, optioned or sold material, produced their own short films, earned degrees in writing and/or filmmaking; while others are newer to writing.
 Pedigrees are not necessary to join, nor are they usually mentioned.
 Everyone is welcome.